About this course

 For applicants with a degree from the USA, the minimum GPA generally sought is 3.75 out of 4.0.

-Applicants are normally expected to hold a master's degree in fine art, art history or a related subject.
+However, entrance is very competitive and most successful applicants have a master's degree in fine art, art history or a related subject.

 If you hold non-UK qualifications and wish to check how your qualifications match these requirements, you can contact the National Recognition Information Centre for the United Kingdom (UK NARIC).